ubports/docs.ubports.com/sdk/apps/qml/QtQuick/QML Tutorial 2 - QML Components.rst

         signal clicked(color cellColor)
         width: 40; height: 25

-The root type of our component is an :ref:`Item <sdk_qtquick_item>` with the :ref:``id`` *container*.
-An `Item <sdk_qtquick_item>` is the most basic visual type in QML and is often used as a container for other types.
+The root type of our component is an :ref:`Item <sdk_qtquick_item>` with the ``id`` *container*.
+An :ref:`Item <sdk_qtquick_item>` is the most basic visual type in QML and is often used as a container for other types.

 .. code:: qml

         property alias cellColor: rectangle.color

 We declare a ``cellColor`` property.
 This property is accessible from *outside* our component, this allows us to instantiate the cells with different colors.
-This property is just an alias to an existing property
-- the color of the rectangle that compose the cell (see Property Binding).
+This property is just an alias to an existing property - the color of the rectangle that compose the cell (see Property Binding).

 .. code:: qml

         signal clicked(color cellColor)

 We want our component to also have a signal that we call *clicked* with a *cellColor* parameter of type *color*.
 We will use this signal to change the color of the text in the main QML file later.

 .. code:: qml